MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 ![User Data](/images/tutorials/dataobjects/contours/Ex6_Parameters.png "User Data")

 You can also add multiple CSO editors to see the different options.
 Add the `SoCSORectangleEditor` module to your workspace and connect it to the `SoGroup` module.
-As we now have two different editors, we need to tell the `CSOLabelRenderer` which CSO to be rendered how.
+As we now have two different editors, we need to tell the `CSOLabelRenderer` which CSO is to be rendered.
 Open the panel of the `SoCSODistanceLineEditor`.
 You can see the field *Extension Id* set to *distanceLine*.
 Open the panel of the `SoCSORectangleEditor`.
 You can see the field *Extension Id* set to *rectangle*.

 ![Extension ID](/images/tutorials/dataobjects/contours/Ex6_ExtensionID.png "Extension ID")